Wednesday, 22 April 2015

 NOTES

-Loud string instruments
+Loud string instruments ascending in volume

-features such as hair, nails and eyes.
+Extreme close up of bodily features such as hair, nails and eyes.
 Title credits also roll

 Lily